dror27/dk-shack/vol2/songs/en/Deflecting.md

 Of fending off the gale\
 \
 Of opportunities and romantic crushes\
-That seems to be hitting my door\
+That seem to be hitting my door\
 But none of them seem to matter\
 Since hung up the phone on you call\
 \